ISLE OF SKYE elopement

 09

-Travel to Scotland
+Travel to Skye

 All the planning is over and it’s time to travel to your location on the Isle of Skye for your elopement!
 We can help you with a list of ‘what to bring’ just don’t forget your paperwork and you are set to go!
 International travel into Scotland is easy as Glasgow, Edinburgh and Inverness all have airports, or you can travel up from London via sleeper train, or regular train.
 Once in Scotland the best way to get to Skye is by car, so don’t forget your licence if you are going to hire a car.